postmanlabs/labs-docs/v6/postman/launching_postman/settings.md

 ### Proxy

-Configure your proxy settings in the Postman app using this tab route through a proxy server.
+Configure your proxy settings in the Postman app using this tab.
 For more information on Proxy, see [How to configure proxy in Postman](/docs/v6/postman/sending_api_requests/proxy)

 ### Update